scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Quick.*** This creature is immune to opportunity attacks when using the Move action (but not sprint).

-***Spellcaster.*** This creature has 2 proficiency in Arcane spells.
+***Spellcaster.*** This creature has 2 proficiency with Arcane spells.
 They are a 2nd level spellcaster with 5 mana and have a codex with the following spells: _Firebolt, Cold Snap, Static Shock, Poison Trap_.

 **Actions**